 I thought you might be interested in the project, and I wanted to give you some advance notice, so you don’t hear about it out of the blue.

 We’ll send you a handful of emails about the campaign, and we hope you’ll watch the Kickstarter video and share the project with friends.

-Ask every person you email or speak with to share your campaign on Facebook.
-If someone doesn’t back your campaign monetarily, the second most valuable thing they can do is share it on Facebook.
-This is how you’re going to get strangers that are several degrees of separation away from you looking at your project.
+This way, if someone doesn’t put money towards your crowdfunding goal, the second most valuable thing they can do is share it on their social channels.
+If you have good, compelling content, this should expand your reach without the need to pay for advertising.
+This is how you will get strangers with several degrees of separation away from you looking at your project.

 Go here to create a Facebook share link to your Kickstarter page that you can include in all your emails.

 Blogs are a big deal these days.
 Everyone knows that.
 But what you might not have realized is that bloggers are the best way for you to reach your local audiences.